 Q: What is FYI?

 A: FYI is an acronym for Fellowship for the Young and Inspired.
-It is a monthly, student-led, chapel service held at the Pure Heart campus at 11:00 a.m. on the first Thursday of each month.
+It is a monthly, student-led, chapel service held on campus at 10:55 a.m. on the first Thursday of each month.

 Q: Who can I talk to if I have questions about K.E.Y.S.?

 A: You may call the office administrator at 623-826-9467 with your questions about tuition, registration, and/or classes.
 She will answer your questions to the best of her ability or take a message.
-If she cannot answer a question, she will leave a message for Misti or MaryKay.
-During the academic year, feel free to drop by the K.E.Y.S. office located on the Pure Heart campus.
+If she cannot answer a question, she will leave a message for MaryKay.
+During the academic year, feel free to drop by the K.E.Y.S. office located on the church campus.